regan-sarwas/npmap.js/API.md

 3. Footer
    - Actions

 If you do not specify a `popup` property on your layer object, NPMap.js will use a set of sensible defaults to configure the popup.
 If, however, you specify a `popup` property on your layer object, NPMap.js will only implement what you have specified.
-For example, if your `popup` property looks like the following
+For example, if your `popup` property looks like the following:

     popup: {
       title: '{{Name}}'